 Mo.
 Man Accused of Killing Jail Cellmate

-ST. JOSEPH (AP) - A northwest Missouri man convicted of murdering his young son is now accused of killing a fellow jail inmate.
+ST. JOSEPH, Mo.
+(AP) - A northwest Missouri man convicted of murdering his young son is now accused of killing a fellow jail inmate.

 KQTV reports 29-year-old Tony King, of Bethany, was charged Tuesday with second-degree murder in the death of 25-year-old Michael Bozarth.
 They shared a cell at the Buchanan County Jail, where Bozarth was found strangled the morning of June 11.